ECCC-MSC/open-data/docs/msc-data/nwp_caldas-nsrps/readme_caldas-nsrps-datamart_en.md

 * __HH__ : Analysis validity time, in UTC [00, 03, 06, 09, 12, 15, 18, 21]

-A 24h history is kept in this directory.

 ## Technical specification of the grid